-- Comcare recommends that relevant authorities only pay for attendant care services that are provided by a nationally accredited attendant care provider.
+- Comcare recommends that relevant authorities only pay for attendant care services that are provided by a nationally certified attendant care provider.

-- Claims managers should use the list of ACIA-accredited providers to promote the provision of quality attendant care services.
+- Claims managers should use the ACIA register of current ACIS providers to promote the provision of quality attendant care services.

-- While there is no requirement under the SRC Act for attendant carers to demonstrate that they have suitable training and qualifications, use of the ACIA list of accredited providers promotes better practice across the Comcare scheme by ensuring employees reasonably requiring these services are:
+- While there is no requirement under the SRC Act for attendant carers to demonstrate that they have suitable training and qualifications, use of the register of current ACIS providers promotes better practice across the Comcare scheme by ensuring employees reasonably requiring these services are: